NVIDIA/cuda-quantum/docs/sphinx/install.rst

 .. note::

   To use GPU-accelerated backends, you will need to install the necessary CUDA runtime libraries.
-  ...
-.. environment variables set in set_env.sh
+For more information see the corresponding section on :ref:`Additional CUDA Tools <cuda-dependencies-prebuilt-binaries>`.

 The installation automatically configures the necessary environment variables for using the CUDA Quantum toolchain.
 These configurations should persist across all POSIX shells.